Diamond R Cattle beef share boxes of frozen steaks, roasts, and ground beef ready for the freezer

 |

-A beef share is one of the smartest ways to stock your freezer with high-quality, farm-raised beef — but if you've never done it before, opening those boxes for the first time can feel a little overwhelming.
-This guide walks you through everything: how to organize your freezer, what cuts you'll find inside, how to thaw and prepare them, and how to confidently cook through every single package over the coming months.
-Whether you're a first-time beef share customer or you've been ordering from Diamond R Cattle for years, this is your go-to reference for making the most of your share.
+A beef share is one of the smartest ways to stock your freezer with high-quality, farm-raised beef, but if you have never done it before, opening those boxes for the first time can feel a little overwhelming.
+This guide walks you through everything: how to organize your freezer, what cuts you will find inside, how to thaw and prepare them, and how to confidently cook through every single package over the coming months.
+Whether you are a first-time beef share customer or you have been ordering from Diamond R Cattle for years, this is your go-to reference for making the most of your share.

 Choosing Your Cut Sheet: What Goes Into Your Share

 One of the things that makes a Diamond R beef share different is that you have a say in what you get.
-When you place your order, you'll choose from three cut sheets — each designed for a different kind of cook.
+When you place your order, you will choose from three cut sheets, each designed for a different kind of cook.

 Diamond R Cut Sheet

 This is our most balanced option and a great starting point for most families.
-You'll get 1" thick Kansas City Strip, Filet, Sirloin, and Ribeye steaks alongside Minute Steaks, Chuck and Rump Roasts, Brisket, 1/3 lb Burger Patties, and 1 lb chubs of Ground Beef.
-Expect roughly 22–25% steaks, 15–20% roasts, and 55–60% ground beef.
-If your household loves flexibility — grilling on Saturday, slow cooking on Sunday, and ground beef every weekday — this is your sheet.
+You will get 1" thick Kansas City Strip, Filet, Sirloin, and Ribeye steaks alongside Minute Steaks, Chuck and Rump Roasts, Brisket, 1/3 lb Burger Patties, and 1 lb chubs of Ground Beef.
+Expect roughly 22 to 25% steaks, 15 to 20% roasts, and 55 to 60% ground beef.
+If your household loves flexibility, grilling on Saturday, slow cooking on Sunday, and ground beef every weekday, this is your sheet.

 Griller's Cut Sheet

 Built for the backyard and the steak lover in your family.
-You'll still get the classics — Kansas City Strip, Filet, Sirloin, and Ribeye — but you'll also find Skirt, Flat Iron, and Flank Steaks in the mix.
-Plus Chuck Roast, Brisket, Burger Patties, and Ground Beef chubs.
+You will still get the classics, Kansas City Strip, Filet, Sirloin, and Ribeye, but you will also find Skirt, Flat Iron, and Flank Steaks in the mix, plus Chuck Roast, Brisket, Burger Patties, and Ground Beef chubs.
 Roughly 25% steaks, 15% roasts, and 60% ground.
 If your grill sees action year-round and steak night is a weekly tradition, this is the one.

 Slow Cooker Cut Sheet

 This sheet is made for the long, low cook.
-You'll get Kansas City Strip and Sirloin steaks, Minute Steaks, and a full lineup of roasting cuts: Chuck, Sirloin Tip, and Rump Roasts alongside Brisket, Short Ribs, Soup Bones, and Oxtail.
+You will get Kansas City Strip and Sirloin steaks, Minute Steaks, and a full lineup of roasting cuts: Chuck, Sirloin Tip, and Rump Roasts alongside Brisket, Short Ribs, Soup Bones, and Oxtail.
 Ground Beef chubs round it out.
-Yields run roughly 15% steaks, 15–25% roasts, and 45% ground with the balance in short ribs, oxtail, and soup bones.
+Yields run roughly 15% steaks, 15 to 25% roasts, and 45% ground, with the balance in short ribs, oxtail, and soup bones.
 If soups, stews, and braises are your love language, this one was built for you.

 Want to make a swap?
-We're happy to accommodate custom substitutions for a small processor fee.
-Just keep in mind that every animal is a little different — actual yields may vary slightly from the estimates above.
+We are happy to accommodate custom substitutions for a small processor fee.
+Just keep in mind that every animal is a little different, so actual yields may vary slightly from the estimates above.

 Organizing Your Freezer: Do This Before Your Beef Arrives

 The best thing you can do before your share arrives is get your freezer organized and ready.
-Here's a simple system that works.
+Here is a simple system that works.

 The Golden Rule: Rotate As You Go

-Think of your beef share like a good pantry — first in, first out.
+Think of your beef share like a good pantry, first in, first out.
 As you pull packages, move the ones in the back toward the front.
-Vacuum-sealed and flash-frozen beef holds its quality for up to two years in the freezer, so you're not racing against the clock.
+Vacuum-sealed and flash-frozen beef holds its quality for up to two years in the freezer, so you are not racing against the clock.
 But keeping things rotated helps you get through every cut before your next share arrives.

 How to Thaw Your Beef the Right Way

-Thawing is one of the most important — and most overlooked — steps in cooking great beef.
-Here's what to know.
+Thawing is one of the most important and most overlooked steps in cooking great beef.
+Here is what to know.

 A Cut-by-Cut Cooking Guide